atmire/Elsevier/README.md

 In case you have a custom metadata schema and/or fields, you might want to update the field mappings in order for your custom fields to be populated automatically after publication imports.
 The `dspace/config/spring/api/scidir-service.xml`, `dspace/config/spring/api/scopus-service.xml` and `dspace/config/spring/api/pubmed-service.xml` files contain the Spring configuration for the beans used by the corresponding integrations.
 To set up a custom field mapping, follow these steps.

 > ⚠️ **Heads up**

-> Class names and namespaces differ between DSpace 5 and DSpace 6.Please replace each occurrence of `[CLASS]` with the corresponding version for your DSpace.
+<br /><br />Class names and namespaces differ between DSpace 5 and DSpace 6.Please replace each occurrence of `[CLASS]` with the corresponding version for your DSpace.

 1. In `dspace/config/spring/api/general-import-services`, the DSpace metadata field that should be populated (e.g. `dc.title`) must be configured as a Spring bean *if this is not already the case*.